mixmastamyk/e2/readme.rst

     ⏵ python3 -m $PKG_NAME -v

-Though the module should work under Python2, several of the tests *don't*, because Py2 does Unicode differently or doesn't have the facilities available to handle them (pathlib).
+Though the module works under Python2, several of the tests *don't*, because Py2 does Unicode differently or doesn't have the facilities available to handle them (pathlib).